rafeyosa/gameps/README.md

 ## :wrench: Development

-Below you can find about development environment, file structure, build, and deployment
+Below you can find about development environment and build

 ### :nut_and_bolt: Environment